Weston-Cox/Weston-Cox/README.md

 - 👋 Hi, I’m @Weston-Cox
-- 👀 I’m interested in gaming, books, ethics discussions and programming
+- 👀 I’m interested in gaming, books, ethical discussions and programming
 - 🌱 I’m currently learning Computer Science @University of Arkansas
-- 🤓 Self-Teaching myself Golang by building a simple REST API for a TypeScript/React fronntend.
+- 🤓 Self-Teaching myself Golang by building a REST API for a TypeScript/React fronntend.